shukal94/jenkins-mock-extended/README.md

 This project mocks a jenkins server.
 The intention of this project was a test driver for https://github.com/knalli/pi-jenkins.

 # Usage
-Start the server with `npm start-server`.
+Start the server with `npm start`.
 However, this is only a shortcut which executes `lib/jenkins-api-mock.coffee` using CoffeeScript.

 The port of the server is `8000`.